rust-lang/rust/text/0000-build-systems.md

 ## Specifics for the homogenous build system case

+For homogenous build systems, there are two kinds of code that must be dealt
-For homogenous build systems, there's a key question: how is the Rust code itself managed, through a crate registry or though some external system?
-Any integration has to handle the first case (to have access to crates.io or a mirror thereof), but organizations can choose whether to manage their own crates through a custom registry (more on that below) or some other means.
+with: code originally written using vanilla Cargo and a crate registry, and code written "natively" in the context of the external build system.
+Any integration has to handle the first case (to have access to crates.io or a vendored mirror thereof).

-### Using crates managed by a crate registry
+### Using crates vendored from or managed by a crate registry

-Using a crate registry implies using Cargo's dependency resolution, and, in particular, `Cargo.toml`.
+Whether using a registry server or a vendored copy, if you're building Rust code that is written using vanilla Cargo, you will at some level need to use Cargo's dependency resolution and `Cargo.toml` files.
 In this case, the external build system should invoke Cargo for *at least* the dependency resolution and build configuration steps, and likely the build lowering step as well.
 In such a world, Cargo is responsible for *planning* the build (which involves largely Rust-specific concerns), but the external build system is responsible for *executing* it.

+A typical pattern of usage is to have a whitelist of "root dependencies" from an external registry which will be permitted as dependencies within the organization, often pinning to a specific version and set of Cargo features.
+This whitelist can be described as a single `Cargo.toml` file, which can then drive Cargo's dependency resolution just once for the entire registry.
+The resulting lockfile can be used to guide vendoring and construction of a build plan for consumption by the external build system.

 One important concern is: how do you depend on code from other languages, which is being managed by the external build system?
 That's a narrow version of a more